playcanvas/blog/_posts/2023-06-07-moving-from-wordpress-to-jekyll-a-case-study.markdown

 - **Step 1:** Install WordPress plugin [Media Cleaner](https://wordpress.org/plugins/media-cleaner/) and use it to delete unused media files.
 - **Step 2:** Install WordPress plugin [Export Media Library](https://wordpress.org/plugins/export-media-library/) to download all remaining media files in a ZIP.

 This process cut the Media Library from 1GB to about 550MB.
-I simply extracted the zip contents to `assets/media` (relative to the root folder of my Jekyll site) and then did a search and replace of all media embed links to use the new file location.
+I simply extracted the ZIP contents to `assets/media` (relative to the root folder of my Jekyll site) and then did a search and replace of all media embed links to use the new file location.
 Easy!

 ### Hosting on GitHub Pages